-National Women’s Blood Pressure Awareness Week 2022 is from October 16 – 22, in the United States.
-The only way to know whether you have high blood pressure, is to have it measured.
+National Women’s Blood Pressure Awareness Week 2023 is October 15-21, in the United States.
+The only way to know if we have high blood pressure, is to have it measured.

 National Women’s Blood Pressure Awareness Week